Common preperiodic points for quadratic polynomials: Bounds on the archimedean pairing

 \section{Bounds on the archimedean pairing}

 In this section, we provide estimates on the archimedean contributions to the pairing $\< f_{c_1}, f_{c_2}\>$, to obtain a local version of Theorem \ref{pairingbound}.
-As in the previous section, we work with $c \in \C$ and Euclidean absolute value $|\cdot |$.
-We let $\lambda_c(z)$ denote the escape-rate function of $f_c(z) =z^2+c$, defined by
+As in the previous section, we work with $c \in \C$, Euclidean absolute value $|\cdot |$ and archimedean escape-rate function $\lambda_c$.
+We let $\mu_{c} = \frac{1}{2\pi} \Delta \lambda_c$ denote the equilibrium measure supported on the Julia set $J_c$.
+Where possible, we provide explicit constants, even if they are not optimal, for our estimates of the Euclidean energy